113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 The run-cmd option was not specified
 Stopping the 'testProject' container...
 The 'testProject' container was not found
-Creating image bx-dev-testProject based on Dockerfile...
+Creating image ibmcloud-dev-testProject based on Dockerfile...
 OK
 Creating a container named 'testProject' from that image...
 FAILED
 Container 'testProject' could not be created:
-Error: No such image: bx-dev-testProject
+Error: No such image: ibmcloud-dev-testProject
 ```